-A number of women who agree to have vaginal mesh surgery have misconceptions about the risks involved, says Greg Vigna MD, JD LLP “
+A number of women who agree to have vaginal mesh surgery have misconceptions about the risks involved, says Greg Vigna MD, JD, PLC “

 Thousands of women undergo surgery for the repair of gynecological conditions such as pelvic organ prolapse each year.